jaymzee/img/README.md

-# Display Inline Images in the Terminal (iTerm2, Kitty, mintty)
+# Display Inline Images in the Terminal (iTerm2, mintty, Kitty, linux console)

 ## imgcat
 it works in iTerm2 and mintty